Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Near town, there’s also an “eternal fire” called Water Fire Cave (水火同源).

 You’ll need your own wheels to get to Guanziling (unless you’re willing to take a series of slow local buses), or you can take this day tour from Tainan.
+Also see my guide to other cool Tainan attractions.

 16. Lisong Hot Spring (栗松溫泉)